At a glance: The best Drakensberg hiking trails

 Parking and trailhead: At the Total gas station in Glen Reenen—see it on Google Maps

-There are several hiking trails in the Golden Gate National Park, like the short and sweet Brandwag Buttress route, but we’re going to take on something a little more challenging.
+There are several hikes in the Golden Gate National Park, like the short and sweet Brandwag Buttress route, but we’re going to take on something a little more challenging.
 And by a little, I mean a lot—the mother of all Golden Gate trails, Wodehouse Peak trail!

 Do the Wodehouse Peak Trail in the opposite direction than showed here!
 Alltrails map